Skip to content

 For example, in your test for the To-Do application, you might need a check that a completed task is shown with a strikethrough style.

-al.check("'buy bread' title font style is strikethrough")
+al.check("'buy milk' title font style is strikethrough")

 Without a screenshot, this assertion can fail because there is no indication of font style in the web page itself: